International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 federated system, services are implemented where multiple participants share the responsibility for necessary functionality for all.

-The data space authority (DSA) is responsible for establishing the policies and rules of the data space.
+The data space governance authority (DSA) is responsible for establishing the policies and rules of the data space.
 This role can be carried out by one entity, but also by multiple or even all participants.
 In a centralized data space, this could be the operating company.
 In a